Skip to Content

 No matter if it’s past traumatic experiences, your own fear, or just a lack of contact – there are two things that will help.

-Gradual desensitisation and counter-conditioning.
+Gradual desensitization and counter-conditioning.

 Sounds like dog training?
 Well, it kinda is.